Ajn0r/house-buddy/README.md

 On smaller screens, the image will appear on top and the content of the post under.
 On medium and larger screens the text will wrap around the image for a better experience.

 Once the post is finished the comments will be displayed, with a comment form where logged-in users can submit a comment.

+#### The ‘My Page’

+The user has their page where they are greeted with ‘Welcome username’ and it also shows the last login date.

+On smaller screens, the number of categories and entries is displayed under the welcome phrase, and all others it is to the right.

+The user is then presented with up to 4 of their categories, a button for adding a new category, and a button to go to all categories.

+The same is displayed for entries under the category row.

+#### Categories

+The category page is a listview that displays all the user's categories, the page starts with a button to take the user back to ‘my page’ and one to add a new category.

+If the user doesn’t have any categories there will be a text saying ‘It looks like you don't have any categories yet, add one to get started to encourage the user to add a category.

+Once the user has created some categories they will be displayed as cards, The category name will be displayed first, which also is a link to view entries in that category.

+There are two buttons, one for editing and one for deleting the category.

+If the user chooses to delete the category they will be redirected to a delete confirmation page, to make sure they don’t accidentally remove a category.

+#### Entries

+There are two ways to view entries, one is by clicking on ‘view all entries’ on my page or ‘entries’ on the navbar, this will display all entries and also provides a search/filter function.

+If the user wants to view only entries in a certain category, they will have to click either on ‘view’ on the category on 'my page', or the category name on the category page.

 #### Footer